Mississippi Chapter of the International Association of Assessing Officers

 3. Vice-President: The Vice-President shall perform all the duties of the President in the absence of the President.
 The Vice-President shall succeed to the office of President with the election of new officers of this Chapter.

 6. Executive Committee Positions 1, 2, 3, and 4: These positions shall be part of the governing Executive Committee and shall assist other officers in administration of this chapter.
 (It is the intent of these bylaws that the Executive Committee Positions be comprised of the following: Position #1 shall be a member of the Mississippi Assessors and Collectors Association, [hereinafter referred to as MACA].
 Position #2 shall be an employee of state or local government or an elected or appointed government official.
 Position #3 shall be from a non-government profession or enterprise.
-Position #4 shall be the Government Training Specialist (Mississippi Cooperative Extension Service).
+Position #4 shall be the Government Training Specialist (Mississippi State Extension Service).

-7. At the end of their term of office, all officers shall turn over all books and records to the incoming officers.
+8. At the end of their term of office, all officers shall turn over all books and records to the incoming officers.

 II.Ic Eligibility for Office